jfeiwell/jfeiwell.github.io/_posts/EssayPosts/2021-05-24-the-idea-stack.md

 In practice, linguistic advantages present themselves at different layers of the stack.
 While the broader vocabulary may indicate the universe of possible ideas, one should be cognizant that each layer acts as its own solar system.

-Both within these solar systems and in The Idea Stack at large, semantics hold outsized power in advancing ideas.
+Both within these solar systems and in The Idea Stack at large, *semantics* hold outsized power in advancing ideas.
 The meaning of words matters tremendously.
 History is littered with the corpses of citizens who died at the hands of their government who promised the citizenry their actions were in the name of “safety”.

 Another example is in the aforementioned pro- & anti- dichotomy.
 Everyone wants to be on the side of pro-good-thing and anti-bad-thing.
 No one wants to be a blueist, therefore being anti-blueist is good.
 No matter what anti-blueist means.

 Why are bailouts called rescue packages and not bailouts?
 A rescue is noble, a bailout is immoral.
 Those opposed to bailouts would be shrewd to not cede the high ground of labeling such as a rescue, victory or defeat is often determined in this jockeying.
 The list of examples is infinite.

 If you think this is unique to ideas in politics, you’d be mistaken.
 No company wants to say they sell widgets.
 They say they sell dreams, and the widgets happen to get you there.
 This isn’t to say these things have a strict negative correlation with truth.
 Airbnb sells trust, not rentals.
 That may sound esoteric, but it’s true!

 ## Leverage

 If there’s one thing to understand about the Idea Stack itself, it’s that efficacy decreases with each layer down the stack.
-This is a result of idea leverage, meaning the ability for an idea to have an outsized impact.
+This is a result of *idea leverage*, meaning the ability for an idea to have an outsized impact.
 There is a linear relationship between the leverage of an idea and which layer in the stack it exists in.

 For example — history would tell you Mao created a famine that resulted in at least 15 million deaths.
 History also tells us that Abe Lincoln is good.